CoderK-debug/OSINT-FRAMEWORK/README.md

 I have listed Free, Freemium and Premium tools.
 This means certain tools will need to be unlocked with a subscription or a once-off payement.

 ## DISCLAIMER
-This Framework is published for ethical and educational purposes.
+This Framework is published and updated for ethical or educational purposes only.
 I am not responsible of any misuse of the Framework.
-Also tools, payloads and ceratin technics are beyond my control.
+Tools, payloads and ceratin technics/methods are beyond my control.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at coderk@protonmail.com.